danielmrichter/node-express-bug-hunt/README.md

 Fixed quote.router.js, adding in module.exports to export the router into the server.js file.

 Look, I'm bad at recording stuff.
 I notice bugs and I fix them.
+I might have missed recording a couple.
 ### Bug 2
 While I was there, changed the quoteList from an object into an array, which it is supposed to be.

 ### Bug 3
-Fixed a typo somewhere as well, I don't even remember where.
-Think it was in the getQuotes function server side
+Fixed a typo in the GET client side for the getQuotes() function.
+Little rogue bracket found its way into the url.
+Consider yourself REMOVED bracket.

 ### Bug 4
 Static files weren't being delivered because express wasn't pointed in the correct spot to get deliver them from.
 Changed `static('/public')` on line 17 to `static('server/public')`